 The Robert Charles McGrail Scholarship: Established in memory of Robert Charles McGrail by his family and friends.
 Open to a Business junior or senior commuter who demonstrates academic achievement and manifests potential for leadership.

-The Linda M. and Peter M. Musumeci, Jr. Foundation Inc. Scholarship: Established in 2004 to provide tuition assistance to students with demonstrated financial need, and who are upper-level students enrolled in the business degree program.
+The Linda M. and Peter M. Musumeci, Jr. Foundation Inc. Scholarship: Established in 2004 to provide tuition assistance to students with demonstrated financial need, and who are upper-level students enrolled in a business degree program in the O'Malley School of Business.

 The Patricia A. and James P. Maguire ‘56 Endowed Scholarship